 - Focus on employee development.
 For example, what are your assumptions about giving and receiving feedback or expectations about leadership?
 How are they embedded in your practices?
 If these go unchecked, the way you manage the performance of your teams can reflect your cultural preferences to the extent that it excludes some people.
 This won’t necessarily help you make the most out of your staff.

 Being a true champion for inclusion is really about intentionally looking at the practices of your organization and making sure that they don’t exclude employees.
 It’s also about building your own self-awareness and skill-sets to be able to walk the talk and model inclusive behavior.

 Want to learn more?

-Side note: for examples of what inclusive behaviour might look like in a workplace, check out TRIEC’s competency framework – http://triec.ca/competencies/
+For examples of what inclusive behaviour might look like in a workplace, check out TRIEC’s competency framework – https://triec.ca/competencies/